MrMaverick79/you-autocomplete-me/README.md

       });

       ```
    Just be sure that you correctly point  `charRNN()` to the path where you have the models.

+   [TODO: Variables in rnn.generate]

    And that is it!
 If you open the console, you should firstly see that the Ml5 library is connected.
 Then you will return an object with a key `sample`, which is has been generated from your model!

 - [] Create a front end to allow users to enter text,  and then have the model supply the next line